For Modern Resting, 2020-21

 A restful exhibition of doormats, suns, seat cushions, a shoe rack and a clock.

 “Inspired by the joy, sensibility, and humanism of mid-century modern designer Alexander Girard, this exhibition carries forward the idea that rest is an inherently vital act.
-Artist Erik Benjamins, in collaboration with Shannon Finnegan, Lauren Godfrey, and Norma, creates an inviting and thoughtful environment that welcomes viewers to contemplate how sensory engagement and slowness manifest in daily life.
+Artist Erik Benjamins, in collaboration with Finnegan Shannon, Lauren Godfrey, and Norma, creates an inviting and thoughtful environment that welcomes viewers to contemplate how sensory engagement and slowness manifest in daily life.

 For Modern Resting presents newly created artworks that converse with the forms of design, the rhythms of domestic space, and the performative potential of writing.
 Seat cushions feature embroidered text that beckon one to sit; a generously-sized shoe rack invites visitors to remove their shoes; a dual time zone wall clock alludes to the limits and possibilities of transatlantic collaboration under quarantine; wall text rendered in airbrushed acrylic presents transcriptions of collected representations of the sun.
 These works orbit the show’s centerpiece, a modular configuration of sculptural doormats made of hand-pressed tiles that mimic the affect of reflexology walking paths.